-- This study’s findings suggest that today’s reprocessing practices may not always be sufficient to prevent a flexible endoscope from remaining contaminated and cross-infecting patients with multidrug-resistant organisms including CRE.
+- This study’s findings suggest that today’s reprocessing practices may not be sufficient to prevent all endoscope-related infections.

-- Several reports published in the U.S. and Europe document an association between patient exposures to a flexible endoscope and outbreaks of CRE and related multidrug-resistant organisms, in some cases with the endoscope testing positive for the outbreak’s organism — despite apparent adherence by staff to published endoscope reprocessing practices.
+- Several reports published in the U.S. and Europe document an association between patient exposures to a flexible endoscope and outbreaks of CRE and related multidrug-resistant organisms despite apparent adherence by staff to published endoscope reprocessing practices.

 - These findings are not limited to duodenoscopes.